 An important skill you’ll learn as a runner is being able to slow down and maintain a slow pace.
 When you’re first getting started, you may feel like you’re not getting the most out of your run if you’re not really pushing yourself.

 But so much of running is just spending that time on your feet.
-Trust me, you will definitely strengthen your body and become a better running by taking it easy some days.
-And especially by not starting a run out too fast and then feeling awful for the rest of it.
+Trust me, you will definitely strengthen your body and become a better runner by taking it easy some days.
+And especially by not starting a run too fast and then feeling awful for the rest of it.

 As my boyfriend (who is also a runner) says, “It takes a mature runner to go slow.”